 Healthcare Acquired Infections (HAIs)

-HAIs are infections that patients acquire while receiving medical treatment in the continuum of settings where persons receive health care.
-HAIs are among the most common complications of hospital care, causing an estimated 1.7 million infections and 99,000 deaths each year in the United States.
+HAIs are infections that patients acquire while receiving medical care.
+An estimated 1.7 million infections and 162,000 deaths occur each year in the USA.
 HAIs can be caused by bacteria, fungi, viruses, or other, less common pathogens.
 HAIs are a significant cause of illness and death.
 Two of the most common HAIs cost hospitals more than $40,000 per case, on average.

-By aggressively treating HAIs and misusing antibiotics, hospitals must now combat costly multi-drug resistant organisms (MDROs).
-MDROs lead to unnecessary tests on newly admitted patients, longer lengths of patient stay and higher patient mortality rates.
+Due to the over-prescribing of antibiotics for treating HAIs, and the rising incidences of microbial resistance, hospitals must now combat costly multi-drug resistant organisms (MDROs).
+MDROs lead to unnecessary tests on newly admitted patients, longer lengths of hospital stay and higher patient mortality rates.